arpita-biswas/CodeU_Assignment3/README.md

 ● isPrefix(string): Returns whether the given string is a prefix of at least one word in the dictionary.

 The function receives the number of rows, number of columns, a 2-dimensional array of characters (of the native char data type), and the dictionary.
 Return the set of all words found.

+## Solution:

+Assumption: The current implementation is case sensitive.

+For each cell in the grid, do a depth first based traversal (where the next node to travel is one of the adjacent cells).
+The pruning steps are:
+1. If all adjacent nodes are visited, then backtrack.
+2. If the current node of the path being traversed is not a prefix of any word in the dictionary, then stop traversing that path and backtrack.
+If the path till current node is a valid dictionary word, then add it to the set of string to be returned.